zhiyuanpeng/BERT_CRF_finetune/README.md

 remove the zero_grad to fine tune the bert train on CoNLL2003 modify eval.py to output sentence, true label, predict label

+4)8/30/2020
+add config file
+add logging model, write the parameters and results into file for each experiment modify the f1_score function in torch_util.py add a variable to use fine tune or not